La Frikipedia: Closing and campaign to re-open

 In 2006, The General Society of Authors of Spain (Sociedad General de Autores y Editores, SGAE), sued La Frikipedia for "obscenities and insults", asking for between 9,000 and 12,000 euros in compensation.
 On February 3, 2006 La Frikipedia was closed as a result.
-Pedro Farré, director of the SGAE, said it would withdraw the lawsuit "if you remove this content from the Internet, we retract and apologize."

 Following the closure of the website, a campaign was launched in support of La Frikipedia.
 In addition, the head of the Frikipedia opened a page where small donations collected two and five euros through the payment system PayPal with intended to cover travel expenses, lawyers and a hypothetical sentence.

 After an agreement with the SGAE, Frikipedia reopened its site on February 26 without mentioning the entity in its pages.
 After the discomfort of many Internet users to this measure it closed within a few hours.
 In June 2006 it reopened in test mode, with no mention of SGAE; however, some of the offending articles were recovered using search engine caches and taken to the Uncyclopedia.
 This resulted in a significant increase in the number of items in the Spanish language branch of Uncyclopedia, which resulted in the brother project being called Inciclopedia with the articles rescued.

 On November 8, 2007, the National Audience of Madrid confirmed the ruling that condemns the editor Vicente Herrera to pay 600 euros in compensation to the manager and his manager Pedro Farré and legal costs.

 As of very late 2015 (around November–December), Frikipedia was closed down, saying that after ten years, the administrators finally decided after years of controversy to close it down.